husonlab/splitstree6/doc/user-manual.md

 produces the split network representation.
 A complete description of the entire process is available in [@BryantHuson2023].

-There is a single option available in NeighborNet, the method used to infer split weights.
+There is a single option available in Neighbor Net, the method used to infer split weights.
 We found that the Active Set method performed better than the other methods, and this is the default and recommended option.
 We have left the other algorithms as options in order to enable a repeat of the analysis in [@BryantHuson2023].

-When NeighborNet is called, SplitsTree produces a split block and a split network block in the workflow.
+When Neighbor Net is called, SplitsTree produces a split block and a split network block in the workflow.
 As we stress in [@HusonBryant2006], the main information in the network is the set of weighted splits.
 Think of the network as a means of visualising the splits, in the sense that